robertorgarcia/textReplace/README.md

 # textReplace
-## Introduction

 ## Solution
 What follows is a detailed description of the components of the solution and how they work together.

-The files, when deployed with Terraform, will generate an architecture as seen in the diagram.
-These components expose a REST API, which can then be used to perform the text replacement.
+The repository contains Terraform code, an Infrastructure as Code (IaC) tool which can be used to define the instances and configurations of cloud components.
+It takes a modular structure (which is defined below in _File Structure_) to define AWS components and their configurations.
+As it's an IaC deployment, the lifecycle of the entire solution is controlled through code, its' deployment, updates and destruction is controlled through Terraform.
+When deployed, these components expose a REST API, which can then be used to perform the text replacement.

 The API exposes a single resource as POST /synctransform, which takes a json message with the string to be processed (the structure of the message can be seen below), and a synchronous response will include the text with the replacements performed.
+The replacements performed are: 'Oracle' to 'Oracle©', 'Google' to 'Google©', 'Microsoft' to 'Microsoft©', 'Amazon' to 'Amazon©', 'Deloitte' to 'Deloitte©'

 ### File Structure
 ```